monicagiraldochica/bash_tutorial/docs/condition_test.md

 # Condition-testing

-Variables can be used to test if a certain condition is true or false, and therefore be able to take a different course of action depending on the result of the test.
+Variables can be used to test if a certain condition is `true` or `false`, and therefore be able to take a different course of action depending on the result of the test.
 For example, you might want to evaluate if a file exists to decide if you can copy it into a different folder or not.
 For condition-testing you will use the `if` command.
 This command has the following syntax:

 ```bash
 if [ CONDITION TO EVALUATE ]